sadiyameem/locations/README.md

 - This is a web-based project of different areas of my country (Bangladesh).
 It uses an expanding layout where each image response when clicked.

 # Features
-- Interactive panels that expands when clicked on
+- Interactive images that expands when clicked on
 - Displays the titles and description of each image

 # Tools